Jean-Pierre Solié: Descendants

 Solié's second son, Emile Solié (9 April 1801, Paris – after 1867, Ancenis?), became an author who wrote about music (see Other sources).
 Emile's son Charles (died after 1912) was a conductor and director in the 1860s at the Théâtre Graslin in Nantes.
 Subsequently he conducted at the Théâtre-Français in Nice.
 He was also a composer: his comic opera Schein Baba, ou L'intrigue au harem was well received when it was performed in Nice on 5 April 1879.

 List of stage works

 This list of works for the stage was compiled from Wild and Charlton with additional works, primarily those not performed at the Opéra-Comique, from Letailleur as noted.
 Printed works were published in Paris.
-Library and shelf marks provided by Wild and Charlton are shown in parenthesis.
+Library and shelf marks provided by Wild and Charlton are shown in parentheses.
 Listings of works for which libretto and score have not been found are based on company registers or other sources.
 Abbreviations: AN, Archives Nationales, Paris; BMO, Bibliothèque-Musée de l'Opéra, Paris; BMR, Bibliothèque municipale de Rouen; BNF, Bibliothèque nationale de France (Départements des Imprimés, des Manuscrits et de la Musique).